-To complete a CIHR Project Biosketch CV or a Project Grant Co-Applicant CV:
+To complete a CIHR Biosketch CV:

 - 1. Log in to the Common CV (CCV) system. - 2.
 Go to the CV menu on the top left of the page, and select "Funding". - 3.
-In the Funding Source field, select "CIHR" from the dropdown menu, select "CIHR Project Biosketch" or "Project Grant Co-Applicant CV" as the CV Type, depending on your role, and then click "Load". - 4.
+In the Funding Source field, select "CIHR" from the dropdown menu, select "CIHR Biosketch" as the CV Type and then click "Load". - 4.
 Enter data in each of the required sections, and click "Done" when you are finished each section.
 Validation is performed automatically, and if there are any errors, they will be displayed in each section.
 The validation rules follow the requirements set specifically by CIHR. - 5.
 The CV data entered in CCV can be viewed in PDF format by selecting "Preview" on the top right of the page.
 Read through the document to identify any changes that need to be made in CCV before submitting the CV to CIHR. - 6.
 Once satisfied with the information and output of the CV, click "Submit".
 A CCV confirmation number will be generated in the status message, and will also be located at the top of the CV PDF document.
-Record this confirmation number as it will be needed to link the CV to research applications being completed in ResearchNet - 7.
+Record this confirmation number as it will be needed to link the CV to research applications being completed in ResearchNet. - 7.
 Enter the required CCV confirmation number(s) under the "Identify Participants Task" (click "Edit" under the participant in question and input the CCV Confirmation Number where requested). - 8.
 If any participant wishes to make changes to their Common CV after it has been linked to an application, they must repeat the steps described above.
 After the desired changes are made on the CCV website, the new CV will need to be submitted, generating a NEW CCV confirmation number, which will need to be updated in ResearchNet.